-As of December 31, 2012, the Company owned or operated 31 marine shore based terminal facilities and 16 specialty terminal facilities located in the United States Gulf Coast region that provide storage, processing and handling services for producers and suppliers of petroleum products and by-products, lubricants and other liquids, including the refining of various grades and quantities of naphthenic lubricants and related products.
-It also provides land rental to oil and gas companies along with storage and handling services for lubricants and fuel oil.
-The Company provides these terminalling and storage services on a fee basis primarily under long-term contracts.
-Martin Midstream Partners L.P. generates revenues from its terminals that have shore bases by fees that it charges its customers under land rental contracts for the use of its terminal facility for these shore bases.
-It also generates revenues through the distribution and marketing of lubricants.
+As of December 31, 2016, the Company owned or operated 26 marine shore-based terminal facilities and 14 specialty terminal facilities located in the United States Gulf Coast region that provide storage, refining, blending, packaging, and handling services for producers and suppliers of petroleum products and by-products, including the refining of naphthenic crude oil and the blending and packaging of various grades and quantities of industrial, commercial, and automotive lubricants and greases.
+The Company's facilities and resources enable it to handle various products that require specialized treatment, such as molten sulfur and asphalt.
+It also provides land rental to oil and gas companies along with storage and handling services for lubricants and fuels.
+It provides these terminaling and storage services on a fee basis under long-term contracts.

 Martin Midstream Partners LP